Rural Health Capital Resources Council

 These organizations collectively assist thousands of cities and counties with community development, economic development, workforce training, transportation planning, public infrastructure, affordable housing, disaster prevention, rural capacity-building, public health, regional planning, and the provision of other community services.

-Many RDOs help provide needed services and resources within underserved and rural communities.
+Many RDOs help provide needed services and resources within rural communities.
 RDOs also administer a variety of federal, state, and local funds.

 RDOs are also sometimes known as “Councils of Government” (COGs), Planning and Development Districts (PDDs), Regional Planning Councils (RPCs), Area Development Districts (ADDs), “Local Development Districts” (LDDs), and others.